linode/apl-docs/docs/get-started/labs/create-repos.md

 ## Using a Git client

-Gitea in Otomi only supports HTTPS for Git authentication.
+Gitea in APL only supports HTTPS for Git authentication.
 To connect to Git using HTTPS you'll first need to add a password to your account in Gitea:

-- Sign in to Gitea using OpenID
+1. Sign in to Gitea using OpenID.

-- Click on your account (top right) and then click `Settings`
+2. Click on your account (top right) and then click `Settings`.

-- Fill in a password in the `Account` tab
+3. Fill in a password in the `Account` tab.

 After adding a password, you can now authenticate using your username (labs-user) and the password created in Gitea.

 ## Create the private repository

-In the apps section in Otomi console, you'll see an app called Gitea.
+In the apps section in APL console, you'll see an app called Gitea.
 Click on it.

 ![kubecfg](../../img/team-app-gitea.png)

 Now follow these steps:

-- Click on `Sign In` with OpenID
+1. Click on `Sign In` with OpenID.

 ![kubecfg](../../img/gitea-openid.png)

-- Click on `+ New Repository`
+2. Click on `+ New Repository`

 ![kubecfg](../../img/new-gitea-repo.png)

-- Add the name `blue` for the repository
+3. Add the name `blue` for the repository.

-- Optional: Enable `Initialize Repository`
+4. Select `Make Repository Private`.

-- Make Repository Private
+5. Select `Initialize Repository`.

-- Click on `Create Repository`
+6. Click on `Create Repository`.

 Your repo is now ready to be used!